neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 ## Introduction

-[Some introduction goes here].
+To put it simple at the beginning: With JavaScript, we bring interaction to our website.
+That's enough for the moment, so let's click buttons and change colors!

 ## Connect a JavaScript file

-Let us bring some interaction to our website!
 In order to do this, we create an `index.js` file at the root of our project.
 Now, we need to link it with the `index.html` by adding a `script` tag to the head of the `index.html`:

 ```
 <head>